Visionary Circle - the MHS Planned Giving Program

 The MHS offers a wide range of planned giving options—charitable remainder trusts, charitable lead trusts, and gifts from retirement plans or life insurance policies—that can be tailored to your needs and interests.

-For more information on how to make a planned gift to the MHS or to inform us of your existing plans that name the Society as a beneficiary, please contact VP of Development, Maureen Nguyen at 617-646-0517 or email@example.com.
+For more information on how to make a planned gift to the MHS or to inform us of your existing plans that name the Society as a beneficiary, please contact the Director of Development, Victoria McKay 617-646-0570 or email@example.com

 Please note that the information above is not intended as legal advice, and you should consult with your attorney before making a planned gift.